AmeniBF/GemRBAC-model/README.md

 More information on GemRBAC is available in this technical report:

-> Ameni Ben Fadhel, Domenico Bianculli, and Lionel Briand. __A Comprehensive Modeling Framework for Role-based Access Control Policies__.
-Technical Report TR-SnT-2014-15, SnT Centre - University of Luxembourg, September 2014.
+> Ameni Ben Fadhel, Domenico Bianculli, and Lionel Briand. __A
+> Comprehensive Modeling Framework for Role-based Access Control
+> Policies__.
+Technical Report TR-SnT-2014-15, SnT Centre - University
+> of Luxembourg, November 2014.
 Available online at http://hdl.handle.net/10993/18874

 #Content
 The project contains: